futurisiko/PowerShareScan/README.md

 8 - Dump ALL PERMISSIONS assigned in a TARGET SHARE
 9 - Search TARGET USER Permissions in ALL SHARES
-10 - Search TARGET USER Permissions in a TARGET SHARE
+10 - Search TARGET USER Permissions in a TARGET SHARE 11 - Dump LastModifiedDate and Size of FILES from ALL SHARES into a CSV 12 - Dump LastModifiedDate and Size of FILES from a TARGET SHARE into a CSV 13 - Check where INHERITANCE is DISABLED in a TARGET share 14 - Copy Targeted File List to the a new Location

 Specify function number:
 ```

-Possible options do exaclty what they say.
+Options do exaclty what they say.
-After you choise the scan type some additional info will be required. <br>
+After you choise the scan type some additional info can be be required depending of the fucntion chosen. <br>

 ```
 --- Want to suppress errors? ---